openstudiocoalition/OpenStudioApplication/docs/reference/parametric_analysis_tool_2.md

 ### Add the OpenStudio Results Reporting Measure to the Project

-The standard OpenStudio Results measure **must** be added to every project as an option for each design alternative.
+The standard OpenStudio Results Measure **must** be added to every project as an option for each design alternative.
 Manual project reports and most algorithmic workflows rely on outputs defined by this measure to work properly.
 PAT will run without this measure and an associated measure option, but results will not appear correctly.

 ![Measures Tab With Measures Collapsed](img/pat2/measures_07.png)
 <br><br>